Perspective | The plot against Whitmer won’t be the last white supremacist threat

 And it presaged the problem we face now.
 Twenty-five years later, the threat of white power domestic terrorism is inescapable.
 Experts agree.
 Watchdogs agree.
 Whistleblowers agree.
 Deradicalizers agree.
 Scholars agree.
 Everyone, it seems, but the upper echelons of the Trump administration, and the most unreachable corners of his base, agree: White power violence has been unleashed.

 I studied the earlier white power movement for more than a decade.
-Now I'm very concerned that more violence is imminent, and that these ideologies pose an imminent threat to our democracy and to people going about their everyday lives.
+Now, I’m very concerned that more violence is imminent, and that these ideologies pose a threat to our democracy and to people going about their everyday lives.

 The evidence is there, but it’s easy to overlook if you don’t connect the various alarming details.
-The attempted kidnapping of Whitmer is linked to the call to arms of the Proud Boys, the underground training of other white power groups, the militias and Boogaloo Boys on the march and the string of mass shooters motivated by this ideology.
+The attempted kidnapping of Whitmer is linked to the call to arms of the Proud Boys, the underground training of other white power groups, the militias and “boogaloo boys” on the march and the string of mass shooters motivated by this ideology.

 In the new Michigan case, the FBI’s transcripts reveal a highly volatile set of plots that included bombings of multiple targets and a coded reference to attempted murder.
 In white power discourse, kidnapping people for “trial” is often followed by references to lynching.
 Whitmer might easily have been assassinated by this group.